ERASMUS+

 Vietnam – University of Transport and Communications

-❍ Staff mobility for teaching – Incoming: Number of participants = 1 (12 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 1 (12 days in total)

 (Region 6) Central Asia